theblackwidower/MidnightStarshineBot/README.md

   * On-the-fly rule management and lookup through bot commands.
   * Currency system which allows members to buy roles selected by server admins using a special currency set up by the same admins.
   * Moderation features (mute, kick, and ban commands)
+  * Ghost Ping Detector, detects when an @everyone or @here ping is deleted and immediately reports it in the channel where the act occurred.
+Also, in the event the report is deleted, it immediately reposts it with further notes on the event.

 ## Upcoming Features